centminmod/google-insights-api-tools/readme.md

  }
 }

-https://www.google.com FCP median: 469 ms DCL median: 883 ms
-Page Load Distributions
+https://www.google.com FCP median: 469 (FAST) ms DCL median: 883 ms (FAST) Page Load Distributions
 91.30 % loads for this page have a fast FCP (less than 1567 milliseconds) 5.30 % loads for this page have an average FCP (less than 2963 milliseconds)